YongchengYAO/YongchengYAO.github.io/_pages/about.md

   - /about.html
 ---

 I am a research assistant at the CU Lab of AI in Radiology (CLAIR), The Chinese University of Hong Kong.
-I obtained my M.Phil. in Imaging and Interventional Radiology from CUHK in 2020, and my B.Eng. in Biomedical Engineering from South China University of China in 2017.
+I obtained my M.Phil. in Imaging and Interventional Radiology from CUHK in 2020, and my B.Eng. in Biomedical Engineering from South China University of Technology in 2017.

 Research Interest
 ------